JackalLabs/storage-contract/README.md

 This is the contract implimentation of the file system.

-### TODO
-Create privacy key system to prevent others from peaking into files.

-Handle uploads of files larger than 1kb while being gas friendly.

 ### Running & Testing
 Following deployment on a local testnet from this doc: https://build.scrt.network/dev/quickstart.html#create-initial-smart-contract